Retirement, Investments, & Insurance for Individuals Build your knowledge What is a defined benefit plan and how does it work?

 Are defined benefit plan payouts taxed?

 Yes.
-All contributions made by your employer are pre-tax, so your payouts will be taxed as part of your normal retirement income.
-To learn more, read “What you should know about defined benefit (DB) plans.
+Your payouts will be taxed as part of your normal retirement income.
+To learn more, read “What you should know about defined benefit (DB) plans.”

 Does Social Security affect defined benefit plan payouts?